 - 3. Specific standards for manufactured homes and recreational vehicles.
 (This section does not apply to modular building units). - a.
-New or replacement manufactured homes (e.g. those designed to meet HUD standards) shall not be placed within property located in zone V or VE on the Charleston county FIRM.
+New or replacement manufactured homes (e.g. those designed to meet HUD standards) shall not be placed within property located in zone V or VE on the Charleston County FIRM.
 Existing manufactured homes in V or VE -zones may be permitted to remain as long as the structure complies with minimum health and safety standards and is anchored to resist flotation, collapse, lateral movement or debris impacts. - b.
-Permits shall be obtained for placement of manufactured homes or temporary construction trailers within zone A, AH, AO or AE on the Charleston county FHBM or FIRM.
+Permits shall be obtained for placement of manufactured homes or temporary construction trailers within zone A, AH, AO or AE on the Charleston County FHBM or FIRM.
 A temporary construction trailer may only be permitted to be on site for fewer than 180 consecutive calendar days at a time, and must be fully ready for highway use, and shall be attached to the site only by quick disconnect type utilities and security devices. - c.
-All manufactured homes permitted to be placed within zone A, AH, AO, or AE on the Charleston County FHBM or FIRM shall be installed using methods and practices which minimize flood damage.
+All manufactured homes permitted to be placed within zone AH or AE on the Charleston County FHBM or FIRM shall be installed using methods and practices which minimize flood damage, which include but are not limited to elevating the lowest floor of the manufactured home on a permanent foundation, as defined herein as a manufactured home permanent foundation, to or above one foot above the base flood elevation as indicated on the FIRM.
 For the purposes of this requirement, manufactured homes must be elevated and anchored to resist flotation, collapse, or lateral movement.
 Methods of anchoring may include, but are not to be limited to, use of over-the-top or frame ties to ground anchors.
 This requirement is in addition to applicable state and local anchoring requirements for resisting wind forces. - d.
-Manufactured homes that are placed or substantially improved within zones AH and AE on the Charleston County FIRM on sites: - i.
-Outside of a manufactured home park or subdivision, - ii.
-In a new manufactured home park or subdivision, - iii.
-In an expansion to an existing manufactured home park or subdivision, or - i.
-In an existing manufactured home park or subdivision on which a manufactured home has incurred substantial damage as the result of a flood, - ii.
-Must/shall be elevated on a permanent foundation, as defined herein as a manufactured home permanent foundation, such that the lowest floor of the manufactured home is elevated to at least one foot above the base flood elevation and be securely anchored to an adequately anchored foundation system to resist flotation, collapse, and lateral movement.
-Designs for manufactured home permanent foundations are subject to approval of the building official.
+All recreational vehicles, other than those parked at another permanent structure temporarily while not in use, placed or sited within zones AE, AH, AO, A, V and VE on the Charleston County FIRM must: - i.
+Be on the site for fewer than 180 consecutive calendar days, and - ii.
+Be fully registered and ready for highway use.
+A recreational vehicle is ready for highway use if it is on its wheels or jacking system, is attached to the site only by quick disconnect type utilities and security devices, and has no permanently attached additions.
+If the vehicle is to remain, it must be elevated in accordance with requirements for manufactured homes as provided in section 9-41(3)(d)(v) of this article. - e.
+Manufactured homes placed into AO flood zones shall comply with the elevation requirements indicated in Section 9-42(1) of this ordinance.
+The manufactured home must be securely anchored on a manufactured home permanent foundation as identified herein.
+Designs for manufactured home permanent foundations are subject to approval of the Building Official.